unm-historiography/2019-fall/08-enlightenment/s-keena.md

 **Ten Stages** of history defined in _Esquisse_.
 1. Tribal: Hunter/fisher societies
 2. Agriculture: Emergence of priesthood
-3. Division of labor: Emergence of artisans, traders, alphabet, and fuedalism
+3. Division of labor: Emergence of artisans, traders, alphabet, and feudalism
 4. Intellectual achievements of Greeks
 5. Roman progress of Sciences
 6. "Darkness": Fall of Rome - 11th cent.